sdcastillo/PA-R-Study-Manual/docs/index.md

 - Find data errors planted by the SOA
 - Perform queries (aggregations, summaries, transformations)

-**Making decisions based on machine learning and statistics knowledge (40-50%)**
+**Machine learning and statistics (40-50%)**

-- Understand several algorithms from a high level and be able to interpret and explain results in english
-- Read R documentation about models and use this to make decisions

-# Preface - What is Machine Learning?
+- Interpret results within a business context
+- Change model parameters

+# You already know what learning is

-All of use are already familiar with how to learn - by learning from our mistakes.
+All of use are already familiar with how to learn - by improving from our mistakes.
 By repeating what is successful and avoiding what results in failure, we learn by doing, by experience, or trial-and-error.
+Machines learn in a similar way.

+Take for example the process of studying for an exam.
 Some study methods work well, but other methods do not.
+The "data" are the practice problems, and the “label” is the answer (A,B,C,D,E).
+We want to build a mental "model” that reads the question and predicts the answer.

-We all know that memorizing answers without understanding concepts is an ineffective method, and that doing many practice problems is better than doing only a few.
-These ideas apply to how computers learn as much as they do to how humans learn.
+We all know that memorizing answers without understanding concepts is ineffective, and statistics calls this "overfitting".
+Conversely, not learning enough of the details and only learning the high-level concepts is "underfitting".

-Take the example of preparing for an actuarial exam.
+The more practice problems that we do, the larger the training data set, and the better the prediction.
+When we see new problems, ones which have not appeared in the practice exams, we often have a difficult time.
+Quizing ourselves on realistic questions estimates our preparedness, and this is identical to a process known as "holdout testing" or "cross-validation".

 We can clearly state our objective: get as many correct answers as possible!
 We want to correctly predict the solution to every problem.
-Said another way, we are trying to minimize the error, the percentage of incorrect problems.
-Later on, we will see how choosing the objective function changes how models are fit.
+Said another way, we are trying to minimize the error, known as the "loss function".

-The "data" are the practice problems, and the “label” is the answer (A,B,C,D,E).
-We want to build a “mental model” that reads the question and predicts the answer.
-The SOA suggests 100 hours per hour of exam, which means that actuaries train on hundreds of problems before the real exam.
-We don’t have access to the questions that will be on the exam ahead of time, and so this represents “validation” or “holdout” data.
-In the chapter on cross-validation, we will see how computers use hold-out sets to test model performance.

-The more practice problems that we do, the larger the training data set, and the better our "mental model" becomes.
-When we see new problems, ones which have not appeared in the practice exams, we often have a difficult time.
-Problems which we have seen before are easier, and we have more confidence in our answers.
-Statistics tells us that as the sample size increases, model performance tends to increase.
-More difficult concepts tend to require more practice, and more complex machine learning problems require more data.

-We typically save time by only doing odd-numbered problems.
-This insures that we still get the same proportion of each type of question while doing fewer problems.
-If we are unsure of a question, we will often seek a second opinion, or ask an online forum for help.
-Later on, we will see how “down-sampling”, “bagging”, and “boosting” are all similar concepts.
+Different study methods work well for different people.
+Some cover material quickly and others slowly absorb every detail.
+A model has many "parameters" such as the "learning rate".
+The only way to know which parameters are best is to test them on real data, known as "training".